JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-android-layout.md

 [//]: # (title: Android source set layout)

-The new Android source set layout was introduced in Kotlin 1.8.0 and became default in 1.9.0.
-Follow this guide to understand the key differences between the deprecated and the new layout and migrate your projects.
+The new Android source set layout was introduced in Kotlin 1.8.0 and became the default in 1.9.0.
+Follow this guide to understand the key differences between the deprecated and the new layouts, as well as how to migrate your projects.

-> You don't need to implement all the suggestions.
-Only those that are applicable to your particular projects.
+> You don't need to implement all the suggestions, only those that are applicable to your particular projects.
 >
 {type="tip"}

 ## Check the compatibility